-If you've been searching for "how much does website management cost", then you're probably at the point where you've accepted your website needs professional help, and now you're trying to work out what that's actually going to cost you.
+If you've been searching for "how much does website management cost" then you're probably at the point where you've accepted your website needs professional help, and now you're trying to work out what that's actually going to cost you.
 Fair enough.
-It's a sensible question, and the fact that most agencies don't give you a straight answer is incredibly frustrating.
+It's a sensible question, and the fact that most agencies won't give you a straight answer is incredibly frustrating.

-We're Red Evolution, a web design and digital marketing agency based in Aberdeen that's been managing business websites since 2003.
-We're going to try to give you that straight answer, or at least as close to one as we can get without knowing the specifics of your situation.
+We've been managing business websites since 2003, so we'll give you that straight answer, or at least as close to one as we can get without knowing the specifics of your situation.
 We'll cover what you should expect to pay, what should be included at different price points, and how to spot the difference between a good deal and a false economy.

 The short answer

-In the UK, basic website management (hosting, backups, software updates and minor content changes) typically costs somewhere between £50 and £300 per month.
-A more comprehensive service that includes SEO, content creation, analytics and ongoing development work will run from around £500 to £2,000+ per month.
-Some businesses spend considerably more, but those are usually larger organisations with complex websites and serious growth ambitions.
+In the UK, basic website management (hosting, backups, software updates and minor content changes) typically costs between £50 and £300 per month.
+A comprehensive service that adds SEO, content creation, analytics and ongoing development runs from around £500 to £2,000-plus per month.
+Larger organisations with complex sites and serious growth plans often spend more.

-That's a big range, we know.
-The reason for the spread is that "website management" means different things to different people, and what you actually need depends on your website, your business, and your goals.
-A five-page brochure site for a local tradesperson has very different needs from a 200-page lead generation website for an engineering company.
+It's a wide range because "website management" means different things to different providers.
+What you need depends on your site, your business and your goals.
+A five-page brochure site has very different needs to a 200-page lead generation website.

 What basic website management should include

 Software updates are the boring but absolutely critical bit.
-If your site runs on WordPress (and most business websites do), the core software, theme, and plugins all need regular updates.
-Skip this, and you're leaving the front door open to hackers.
-We've lost count of how many times a new client has come to us with a hacked website because nobody updated anything for 2 years.
+If your site runs on WordPress or Joomla (and most business websites do), the core software, theme and plugins all need regular updating.
+Skip this and you're leaving the front door open to hackers.
+We've lost count of the number of times a new client has come to us with a hacked website because nobody updated anything for two years.
 It's always fixable, but it's a lot cheaper to prevent than to cure.

-Uptime monitoring means someone (or more accurately, something) is checking that your website is actually available 24/7.
-If it goes down at 2 am on a Saturday, you want to know about it before your customers do.
+Uptime monitoring means someone (or more accurately, something) is checking your website is actually available 24/7.
+If it goes down at 2am on a Saturday, you want to know about it before your customers do.

 Minor content updates are usually included too, things like changing a phone number, updating a team member's photo, or tweaking some text on a page.
 Most agencies cap this at a set number of hours per month, so it's worth checking where that limit sits.